hubost/Complete-SQL-Bootcamp/README.md

 # Complete-SQL-Bootcamp
-<h2> Some of the queries used in Udemy course by Jose Portilla </h2>
+<h2> Some of the queries created in Udemy course by Jose Portilla </h2>

 SELECT customer_id, staff_id, SUM(amount) FROM payment
 GROUP BY staff_id, customer_id